cryptoadong/StealthPay-js/README.md

 - [ethers.js](https://docs.ethers.io/v5/single-page/) types are used throughout
 - [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) support.
 See browser compatibility [here](https://caniuse.com/bigint)

-Once verifying compatibility, install with `yarn add @scopelift/umbra-js`
+Once verifying compatibility, install with `yarn add @scopelift/spayment-js`

 ## Overview

-The umbra-js library aims to abstract away the math and cryptography required for using SPayment so it's easy to build on top of the SPayment protocol.
-Most documentation lives in the [FAQ](https://app.umbra.cash/faq), and the [Technical Details](https://app.umbra.cash/faq#technical-details) section provides a pretty thorough overview.
-Here we cover some of the documentation specific to umbra-js.
+The spayment-js library aims to abstract away the math and cryptography required for using SPayment so it's easy to build on top of the SPayment protocol.
+Most documentation lives in the [FAQ](https://app.spayment.cash/faq), and the [Technical Details](https://app.spayment.cash/faq#technical-details) section provides a pretty thorough overview.
+Here we cover some of the documentation specific to spayment-js.

 Below is an overview of the files within this library.
 If you like reading code to understand things, read in the order files are listed below.
 This will start from the full, big-picture view of how SPayment works then go into the details.